xoopR/ooplah/cran-comments.md

 ## Test Results

-No NOTEs, WARNINGs, or ERRORs.
+No  WARNINGs, or ERRORs.

+NOTEs:

+* New submission
+* Possibly unsafe calls - unlockBinding.
+These are required for the function which is specifically designed to modify the bindings of given environments

 ## Test environments